 • early age of onset (treatment resistance)

-• previous hospitalizations for OCD (treatment resistance)
+• previous hospitalizations for obsessive-compulsive disorder (OCD [treatment resistance])

 • schizotypal personality disorder (treatment resistance)